 Las Vegas is the perfect place to start a West Coast USA road trip.
 So, it’s no surprise that, in addition to the luxury car rentals in Las Vegas, the city is one of the most popular places to rent cheap RVs in the USA.

-It’s just a few hours from some of the best national parks in the United States, so you’ll never get bored.
+There are many great national parks near Las Vegas, so you’ll never get bored.
 If you need some trip ideas, here are the most popular routes to take with a rental car from Las Vegas.

 Rent a car in Las Vegas to visit the Grand Canyon